-The work of the winning and shortlisted photographers of the 2017 ZEISS Photography Award will be shown as part of our annual photography exhibition in london, the 'Sony World Photography Awards & Martin Parr – 2017 Exhibition' at Somerset House from 21st April – 7th May.
+The work of the winning and shortlisted photographers of the 2017 ZEISS Photography Award was shown as part of our annual photography exhibition in london, the 'Sony World Photography Awards & Martin Parr – 2017 Exhibition' at Somerset House from 21st April – 7th May.

 “For more than 125 years, ZEISS lenses have been writing history: they are creative tools for the most sophisticated photo and film artists and they documented pioneer achievements of mankind, such as the first moon landing in 1969,” said Dr. Winfried Scherle, Executive Vice President and General Manager of the ZEISS Business Group Consumer Optics.

 “With outstanding optical designs and inventions, such as the anti-reflective coating, the ZEISS foundation has created milestones in the history of photography.
 With our lenses we enable photographers to achieve exceptional imaging performance, and with the ZEISS Photography Award we are demonstrating our commitment to high-quality photography.
 Lenses are only a tool – the true value of the pictures is generated by the photographer and his creativity.

 “Together with the World Photography Organisation we want to create a platform for photographers to show their art and their idea of creation to an interested public, and to pay tribute to that.
 This prize presents the exciting prospect for photographers to push their creative boundaries.
 That is why we look forward to presenting many ZEISS Photography Awards in the years to come.” said Scherle.